PhilR8/notes/vueconf2023.md

 - Vue 3 upgrade sooner rather than later
   - Vuetify seems ready
+    - Will be really ready with release of 2.7 (end of June 2023)
+    - finally will have a detailed migration guide
   - I wanna use all these cool tools that were demonstrated, and best to get to Vue 3 first
     - VueUse seems especially helpful
   - Want to upgrade to Vue 3 before adding complexity
   - We're well positioned now